saralafia/ERI-maps/README.md

 ### Uniform manifold approximation and projection (UMAP)

-We also experiment with UMAP (McInnes et al., 2018) on our data to compare the spatial layout and clustering of UMAP with t-SNE.
-We use [umap-learn](https://umap-learn.readthedocs.io/en/latest/) to generate the UMAP maps.
-It scales and preserves global data structure better than t-SNE, in which between-cluster similarities are not always preserved.
+We also experiment with UMAP (McInnes et al., 2018) on our data to compare the spatial layout and clustering of UMAP against t-SNE using [umap-learn](https://umap-learn.readthedocs.io/en/latest/).
+UMAP scales and preserves global data structure better than t-SNE, in which between-cluster similarities are not always preserved.
 The process for transforming the non-negative matrix factorization (NMF) and fitting it is nearly identical to that of t-SNE; however, UMAP can work directly with high-dimensional data.

 The key parameters are *n_neighbors* (default=15), which defines the number of neighbors (and is similar to *perplexity* in t-SNE), *min_dist* (default=0.1), which controls how tightly the clusters are packed (and is similar to *early exaggeration* in t-SNE), and *metric* (cosine, euclidean...), which determines how distance is computed.
-We choose n_neighbors of 10 and min_dist of 0.1.
-Interactive prototypes of these plots created with [Bokeh](https://docs.bokeh.org/en/latest/index.html) are also available in a [script](https://github.com/saralafia/Study-3-master/blob/master/ERI-maps.ipynb) in this repository.
+We choose 10 neighbors and a minimum distance of 0.1.

 <img src="figures/NMF-UMAP-9-topic.png" alt="NMF-UMAP-9-topic" width="600"/>

+Interactive versions of the t-SNE and UMAP plots in [Bokeh](https://docs.bokeh.org/en/latest/index.html) are also available in this [script](https://github.com/saralafia/Study-3-master/blob/master/ERI-maps.ipynb).
+The metadata for each document (dominant topic, title, authors, year, and type) show on hover.
+In each map, neighboring documents share similar topics.

 ### Dendrogram

 To produce a tree, we select a dendrogram representation, to cluster topics hierarchically.
 We use [SciPy](https://www.scipy.org/) to generate a dendrogram of topics in the 70 topic model.
 We use a matrix of the 70 topics and their term weights as an input.
 From this, we determine a number of aggolmerative clusters for the topics (7).
 We then generate a linkage dendrogram using a ward method to minimize with euclidean distance between parameters.
-The dendrogram [script](https://github.com/saralafia/Study-3-master/blob/master/ERI-trees.ipynb) is available in this repository.
+The dendrogram [script](https://github.com/saralafia/Study-3-master/blob/master/ERI-trees.ipynb) is also available in this repository.

 <img src="figures/NMF-t-SNE-70-topic-dendrogram-labeled.png" alt="NMF-t-SNE-70-topic-dendrogram-labeled" width="600"/>